 Household income and how it affects funding

-Household income can be income of a parent/s, a parents’ co-habiting partner, a husband or wife, a co-habiting partner.
-It includes earned e.g. earnings from work and unearned income such as interest from saving, income from letting out a property.
+Household income can be the income of a parent/s, a parents’ co-habiting partner, a husband or wife, or a co-habiting partner.
+It includes earned/taxable income, eg earnings from work and unearned income such as interest from saving or income from letting out a property.

-Household income assessments use the previous tax year's income.
-For example, if you are beginning your studies in September 2017, the assessment is based on the income from the 2015/16 tax year.
-If you know that the current household income has dropped by 15% of more since 2015/16, you can ask for the current tax year's income to be used instead.
+Assessments are based on the previous tax year.
+If you are beginning your studies in September 2020, the assessment is based on the income from the 2018/19 tax year.
+If you know that the current household income has dropped by at least 15% since then, you can ask for the current tax year's income to be used instead.

 If you are under 25 at the start of an academic year (1 September each year), your parents’ income will be required to make a financial assessment, unless:

 - You can prove you’ve financially supported yourself for a full three years before the first day of the first academic year of your course (1 September for courses that start in September)

 - You married before the first day of an academic year of your course (you’ll need to provide details of your spouse’s income)

 - Your parents live outside of the European community and contacting them may put them in jeopardy, for example if you’ve been awarded asylum or a similar status